manticoresoftware/manticoresearch/docs/replication.rst

 -------------------

 Replication cluster is a set of nodes among which a write transaction gets replicated.
-Replication is configured on a per-index basis.
+Replication is configured on the per-index basis.
 One index can be assigned to only one cluster.
-There is no restriction to how many indexes a cluster may have.
-All transactions such as ``INSERT``, ``REPLACE``, ``DELETE``, ``TRUNCATE`` in any percolate index belonging to a cluster are replicated to all other nodes in the cluster.
+There is no restriction on how many indexes a cluster may have.
+All transactions such as ``INSERT``, ``REPLACE``, ``DELETE``, ``TRUNCATE`` in any percolate index belonging to a cluster are replicated to all the other nodes in the cluster.
 Replication is multi-master, so writes to any particular node or to multiple nodes simultaneously work equally well.